-Currency: The initial implementations of blockchain infrastructure was limited to Digital Currency and was expected to serve as digital currency and was based on the Doctor’s Thesis paper written by Satoshi Nokomoto.
+Currency: The initial implementations of blockchain infrastructure was limited to Digital Currency (also known as crypto-currency) and was expected to serve as digital currency and was based on the Doctor’s Thesis paper written by Satoshi Nokamoto.
 But, later solutions have incorporated the use of Any Asset of value.
-For example the Hyperledger implementation can be done around any Asset, physical or digital.
-The primary use cases in the government will be around non-currency digital assets such as contracts or land deeds.
+For example the Hyperledger and the latest versions of Ethereum implementations can be done around any Asset, physical or digital.
+Although intial use cases in the government will be around non-currency digital assets such as contracts or land deeds, as the adoption of crypto-currencies become mainstream, the Government may be forced to consider use cases around them, including having to accept crypto-currencies for Government Services.

 Chain Data Requirements: The Government should pay attention to What data will be stored within the blockchain and How will it be stored.
 For example, do we want to store the entire set of contract documents or a hash value of the location of the documents inside a Content Management System?
 Should we use hashes or plain text?
 Should the hash be SHA-256 compliant?
 What other meta data should be stored in each block of the chain?
 Experience has shown that we should limit the ‘size’ of data stored in each block of the chain due to performance concerns.